dj505/PicoLX/README.md

 ### This project assumes you're not a first time builder!
 If you are, consider building a [PicoFX](https://github.com/dj505/PicoFX) instead.
 If you're comfortable with using PCB assembly services and potentially doing some fine soldering, or have a friend who can do the above, consider going that route instead.

+# FAQ
+**Q:** What games can I use this with?
+A: Any simulators that work with a keyboard or controller, and any games that will accept PIUIO input.
+This includes official software. **Please do not use this with currently supported online games.** At the time of writing, this includes Pump it Up: XX, and soon, Pump it Up: Phoenix.

+**Q:** Can I buy a pre-assembled and ready-to-use PicoLX from you?
+A: Not yet.
+Maybe in the future!
+Never hurts to ask, I occasionally have spare units sitting around.

+**Q:** How do I change between keyboard, controller, and PIUIO mode?
+A: Controller and keyboard mode are both part of one firmware, and PIUIO mode requires its own firmware.
+To toggle between keyboard and controller mode, hold the inner button on the right hand side of the PicoLX while plugging it in.
+The PIUIO firmware is set to PIUIO mode at all times.

+**Q:** Can I use the PIUIO firmware for simulators?
+Will lights work?
+A: Yes.
+Depending on your OS, you will either need IO2Key or PIUIO2VJoy (Windows), or a [PIUIO kernel driver](https://github.com/DinsFire64/piuio) (Linux).
+Lighting capabilities vary between simulators and would be too much info to fit in this simple FAQ.

 # Changes
 ## Improvements
 The PicoLX has a few significant upgrades over the PicoFX, such as: